 Are you wondering when your child should start learning music?
-Many parents in Bukit Timah ask us the same question: What’s the best age to begin piano or violin lessons?
+Many parents in Bukit Timah ask us the same question: what is the best age to begin piano or violin lessons?

-The truth is, there’s no single answer.
+The truth is that there is no single answer.
 Every child develops differently, but understanding what to look for can help you decide with confidence.
-In this guide, we’ll share expert advice to help you choose the right time—and set your child up for a lifetime of musical enjoyment.
+In this guide we share expert advice to help you choose the right time — and set your child up for a lifetime of musical enjoyment.

 Why Age Matters When Learning an Instrument